Darkhogg/polyethylene/README.md

   - `error`: Call this function with any error to make the iterable throw it.
   - `done`: Call this function to make the iterable end.

-Call order is respected and values are buffered, so errors and finishing are triggered after all previous `value`s have been yielded.
+Call order is respected and values are buffered if produced faster than consumed, so `error`s and `done` are triggered after all previous `value`s have been yielded.
 If you call any of the functions after either `error` or `done` are called, it will be ignored.

 This function is intended to be used in situations where creating an iterable via generators is impossible, such as when the iteration comes from an `EventEmitter`, but using `from` is still preferred otherwise.

-As an example, here is how you would assemble an `Iterable` from a stream (note however that streams are already async iterables, so this is not needed):
+As an example, here is how you would assemble an `Iterable` from a stream (note however that Node streams are already async iterables, so this is not needed):

 ```